 Then, I’ll give each of you some feedback and prepare the group for the following session.
 Your goal is to raise your Latvian language level not to compete with your peers although a little competition helps too.

 During the tutoring sessions, your brain will work rather intensely.
 You’ll get tired quicker than while learning passively.
 That’s why it is not practical to have long sessions.
 Short, 45 min. sessions can be effective enough for 2 to 3 people.
 I suggest longer, 60 to 90 min. sessions to larger groups of students.
 Longer sessions will also allow for more Q&A time, and you might prefer that.
 Therefore, you’ll have a choice when you book the sessions.

-I will record the meetings, but only you and your speaking partners will be able to access them.
+At times, I will work together with one of my partners or they will work without me.
+We will record the meetings, but only you and your speaking partners will be able to access them.
 Recordings are good to watch later to revise or if you can’t attend the meeting.
 Note that the recordings will get deleted 3 months after the last session.
-I will never sell the recordings.
-If I decide that a part of a particular session has turned out particularly good and I’d like for more people to see it, I’ll ask every student that’s in the recording to give me permission to publish it.
-I will never post any fragment of the recording unless everyone in the recording has given me permission to do so.
+We will never sell the recordings.
+If we decide that a part of a particular session has turned out particularly good and I’d like for more people to see it, we’ll ask every student that’s in the recording to give me permission to publish it.
+We will never post any fragment of the recording unless everyone in the recording has given me permission to do so.

-Once you’ve decided that you’d like to book tutoring sessions with me, go to my calendar and select the service of your choice.
+Once you’ve decided that you’d like to book tutoring sessions with me or one of my partners, go to my calendar and select the service of your choice.

 /If you have a group and you are ready to purchase a package, please e-mail me at email@example.com . /

 Ilze Be is a Latvian born American coach, trainer, and public speaker.
 She works with leaders and managers to create change and grow.
 She has also created digital courses for English speaking community interested in Latvian language and affairs.